billsix/cprogrammingbook/doc/02-Variables.rst

 file <limits.h> details the actual number of bits available in a given implementation.

-Curiously, Old C had no guarantee whatsoever about the length of an int, but consensus and common practice has always assumed at least 16 bits.
+Curiously, pre-C89 had no guarantee whatsoever about the length of an int, but consensus and common practice has always assumed at least 16 bits.